donbecker/donb.linuxacademy/awsdevopspro/9-PracticeExam.md

 You can't.
 The data has to be encrypted by the instances.

 ==============================================================================================================================================================
 Domain 2: Monitoring, Metrics, and Logging
 ==============================================================================================================================================================

+19.
+In a recent deployment of your application you created a new AMI.
+Your application has an Auto Scaling group of four EC2 instances behind an Elastic Load Balancer.
+Your Auto Scaling group was updated with a new launch configuration that refers to the updated AMI.
+During the deployment, customers complained that they were receiving several errors even though all instances passed the ELB health checks.
+You go to check the ELB access logs and they are empty.
+Why could this be?
+Choose the best answer.

+A. ELB Access logs are only available for 2 weeks.

+B. You do not have the appropriate permissions to access the logs.

+C. You do not have your CloudWatch metrics correctly configured.

+* D. Access logging is an optional feature of Elastic Load Balancing that is disabled by default

+17.
+You have EC2 instances in an Auto Scaling Group behind and Elastic Load Balancer.
+The instances have EBS volumes and you need to back up these instances from the CLI.
+Which command would you call?

+* A. ec2 create-snapshot

+B. ec2 create-backup

+C. You can not backup EBS volumes from the command line.

+D. ec2 create-volume

+10.
+You have configured the following AWS services: Auto Scaling group, Elastic Load Balancer, and EC2 instances.
+Your supervisor has requested that you terminate an instance when CPU utilization is less than 40%.
+How can you do this?

+A. Set up email notification via SNS when CPU utilization is less than 40%.
+Then modify the Auto Scaling group accordingly.

+* B. Create a CloudWatch alarm to send a notification to the Auto Scaling group when the aggregated CPU utilization is less than 40%.
+Also configure the Auto Scaling policy to remove one instance.

+C. Use Elastic Load Balancing Access Logs to monitor CPU and Auto Scaling policy to remove the instances.

+D. Set up email notification via SNS when CPU utilization is less than 40%.
+Then modify the Auto Scaling group accordingly.

+8.
+You have a customer-facing application running on multiple M3 instances in two AZs.
+These instances are in an Auto Scaling group configured to scale up when load increases.
+After taking a look at your CloudWatch metrics, you realize that during specific times every single day, the Auto Scaling group has a lot more instances than it normally does.
+Despite this, one of your largest customers is complaining that the application is very slow to respond during those time periods, every day.

+The application is reading and writing to a DynamoDB table which has 400 Write Capacity Units and 400 Read Capacity Units.
+The primary key is the company ID, which is used by your clients to retrieve their data, and the table is storing roughly 20 TB of data.

+Which solution would solve the issue in a scalable and cost-effective manner?

+A. Double the number of read and write capacity units, because the DynamoDB table is being throttled when customers from the same company all use the table at the same time.

+* B. Use data pipelines to migrate your DynamoDB table to a new DynamoDB table that uses more evenly distributed partition keys.

+C. DynamoDB is not a good solution for this use-case.
+Instead, create a data pipeline to move data from DynamoDB to Amazon RDS, which is more suitable for this.

+D. Add a caching layer in front of the web application with ElastiCache Memcached or Redis.

+5.
+You are the operations engineer for a medium sized application provider.
+You are currently working on managing the DynamoDB tables for the application and come across an error on one of your tables 'ProvisionedThroughputExceededException'.
+You increase the WCU value on the table from 1000 to 1500, the amount agreed with management but you still receive a 'ProvisionedThroughputExceededException' error.
+You review the CloudWatch logs and can see the writes to the table and below the WCU allocated ... what should be your next step to resolve the issue?

+A. Your WCU changes are not being applied - immediately, WCU changes take 45-60 minutes to perform the partition changes.

+B. You have a LSI which has no WCU allocated to it - this is causing throttling

+* C. You have a GSI which has insufficient WCU allocated to it - this is the cause of the throttling

+D. You performance buffer is empty, wait a while or increase the WCU further to resolve the issue.

+4.
+You are hosting a web application on web servers in an Auto Scaling Group.
+You are using custom metric data and want to capture the custom metric data, and store it without losing any information as a server scales down.
+What can you do?

+* A. Bootstrap your instances with the CloudWatch Logs agent.
+Create a CloudWatch Log Group and create the custom metrics you need.
+Stream this information to CloudWatch.

+B. Create a CloudWatch Logs Group which streams metric data to CloudWatch.

+C. Create a Kinesis Stream and send the data to EMR.
+From EMR you can stream the data to an S3 bucket for long term storage.

+D. Log data from EC2 instances are automatically streamed to CloudWatch.

 Question 70 of 80
 Single-answer